Our Region: Coastal Washington and Charlotte Counties

 Although the canneries and smokehouses are gone and the shipbuilding days are over, nature is still very much a part of the economy and daily life here.
 Rugged, unspoiled beauty coupled with an independent spirit continues to draw people involved in the creative arts and ecotourism.
 The intimate relationship with the land and sea is reflected in a strong sense of place that is rare in an increasingly homogenized world.

-Let us know how we can help you plan a visit.
+Let us know how we can help you plan a visit by emailing us at firstname.lastname@example.org .
 Whether you're seeking the freshest lobster, a field of soft-purple lupine, unpretentious people, or simply the soothing rhythm of the tide, you'll find it here.
 We look forward to sharing our special corner of the world with you.